Optimizing product sales through database and e-commerce integration

 Speed, accuracy and superior customer service are cornerstones of a successful sales experience.
 When employees have real-time access to client history, product information and other related data, not only is the transaction process made infinitely simpler, it encourages the kind of repeat business that drives company growth.
 Yet, striking such an organizational balance is often easier said than done.
 Disparate data, spread across multiple legacy systems, can make it difficult for sales reps to respond to customer demands.

 The challenge is intensified with the recent boom in e-commerce.
-Agility, responsiveness and speed are no longer “nice to have” features—shoppers demand them from retailers, and to keep up, companies are increasingly looking to unify their applications on a single enterprise resource planning (ERP) platform such as Microsoft Dynamics® AX, which creates a seamless view of business activity across the enterprise.
+Agility, responsiveness and speed are no longer “nice to have” features—shoppers demand them from retailers, and to keep up, companies are increasingly looking to unify their applications on a single enterprise resource planning (ERP) platform such as Microsoft Dynamics® 365 (formerly Dynamics AX), which creates a seamless view of business activity across the enterprise.

 Functional and user-friendly: The value of e-commerce and database integration

 Deciding to invest in an ERP solution doesn’t necessarily require that retailers abandon their proven business applications or best practices.
 Rather, the flexibility of software like Dynamics 365 allows employees to continue working in their familiar environments, with the added value of unifying all access points.
 For sales, service and marketing teams, this means that no matter where new clients, orders or support requests originate, associates have access to all the data they need to respond quickly and intelligently.